 Examples of economic damages

-- Future medical expenses may include the estimated or projected costs of rehospitalization, the need for in-home medical skilled care.
+- Future medical expenses may include the estimated or projected costs of rehospitalization and the need for in-home medical skilled care.

 - Medically related expenses for such things as adaptive equipment, modifications to the home due to disabilities, pain management treatment, crutches, slings, wheelchairs, mileage reimbursement set by the IRS, the cost of rideshare (Uber, Lyft) services to and from medical appointments.